loanper/Pipeline-Spark/README.md

-# US Accidents Analysis - Big Data Project
+# US Accidents Analysis - Big Data Project - Loan PERRARD & Quentin HEITZ GR03

 ## 1. Project Overview
 This project is about processing and analyzing a large dataset (7.7M rows) of US accidents.
 The main goal wasn't just to run some SQL queries, but to build a proper **Cloud-Native architecture** on our local machines.